artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/examples/README.md

     * xinit
     * libgtk3-devel

-2. Include the libwebsockets library compiled for Windows, which is provided in Releases as a zip file.
+2. Include the websockets library compiled for Windows, which is provided in Releases as a zip file.
 For that purpose, unzip the file and add to the PATH environment system variable the route to folder *LibWebSockets_Windows10/libwebsockets/build/bin*.

 3. Restart your computer.

-4. Download the whole RVfpga-sim-addons folder as well as the Verilator-simulator binary from the releases that you are going to use, in this case RVfpga_ViDBo_Windows.exe.
+4. Download the whole *RVfpga-sim-addons* folder as well as the **RVfpga_ViDBo_Windows.exe** binary from the releases.

 5. Open a cygwin terminal and go into the *RVfpga-sim-addons/RVfpga_ViDBo/examples* folder.
 Run the following command: